Want to sign up for our blog?

 • Contact with other neighbourhood cats - who they may see through the window, in their territory and could be scaring your kitty!

 So if your cat is spraying or urinating on furniture, against walls or in other unusual places, try to figure out if something is worrying them.
 Stress can create other problems too, such as widespread house scratching and kitty conflict.
+If you’re asking why do cats pee in the house, stress is a top reason, especially if your cat peeing a lot coincides with recent changes.

 3. The Litter Box Isn’t Up To Scratch!